tinitodev/plutus-pioneer-program-3rd-cohort/README.md

     Adding the IOHK binary cache to your Nix configuration will speed up builds a lot, since many things will have been built already by their CI.

-    If you find you are building packages that are not defined in this repository, or if the build seems to take a very long time then you may not have this set up properly.
+    If you find you are building packages that are not defined in the plutus-apps repository or if the build seems to take a very long time then you may not have this set up properly.

-    To set up the cache:

-    On non-NixOS, edit `/etc/nix/nix.conf` and add the following lines:
+    To setup the cache on non-NixOS, edit `/etc/nix/nix.conf` and add the following lines:

     ```
     substituters        = https://hydra.iohk.io https://iohk.cachix.org https://cache.nixos.org/